flotiq/flotiq-docs/docs/panel/webhooks/ctd-webhook.md

     `Action` input will disappear, because `Content Definition Changes` webhooks are fired on every `Content Definition's` action  (`Create`, `Update`, `Delete`).

 !!!
 Note
     `Content Type Definitions` input will disappear as well, since `Content Definition Changes` webhooks are listening on actions performed on any of yours `Content Definition's`.

 ## Content Definition Changes webhooks payload
 When a `Content Definition Changes` Webhook is executed, a payload containing information about the webhook, the action name (`Create`, `Update`, `Delete`) and the `Content Definition's` data is sent to the target URL.

+!!!
+Note
+    `Content Definition Changes` Webhooks are fired asynchronously

 ```json
 {